Joker666/joker666/README.md

 ### Hi there

-Passionate Software Engineer here with deep knowledge in backend and devops. <br />
+Senior Software Engineer here with deep knowledge in backend and devops. <br />
 Currently working on writing some new blogs. <br />
 Learning new tools everyday. <br />